 For certain kinds of drugs, you can use our plan's network mail-order services.
 Generally, the drugs provided through mail-order are drugs that you take on a regular basis for a chronic or long-term medical condition.
-The drugs available through our mail-order service are marked as "mail-order" drugs on our Drug List.
+These drugs are marked as "mail-order" drugs on our "Drug List."